Annawan (chief)

-Annawan or Anawan (died 1676) was a sachem of the Wampanoag.
+Annawan (died 1676) was a military leader and advisor of the Wampanoag.
+As head captain under sachem Massasoit, Annawan fought wars with rival New England Indian tribes and became renowned as a warrior.
+Under Massasoit's son, Metacomet (King Philip), Annawan, as head chief, led the Wampanoag war effort against the Plymouth colonists.

+After the death of Metacomet in 1676, Annawan succeeded him as sachem and organized the remaining Wampanoag and established a strategic position at Anawan Rock.
+Later that year, Captain Benjamin Church led a small colonial party to the stronghold and forced their surrender.
+Annawan presented his royal regalia, inherited from Metacomet—including his wampum belts—to Church, who pleaded for Annawan's life, but was unable to stop the Plymouth officials from exacting justice after he admitted to having tortured and murdered several colonists during the course of King Philip's War.
+Annawan was executed at Plymouth in August 1676 and his severed head displayed without town.

 Titles

-Annawan served as chief counselor and head captain under King Philip (Metacomet) in the eponymous King Philip's War against the New England colonists, having earlier served under Philip's father, Massasoit, in wars with other New England Indian tribes.
+Annawan served as chief counselor and head captain under King Philip (Metacomet) in the eponymous King Philip's War against the New England colonists, having earlier served under Philip's father, sachem Massasoit, in wars with other New England Indian tribes.
 He was recognized as a great and valiant warrior, even among his enemies.

 King Philip's War

-King Philip was killed in an attack on his Miery Swamp fortress, near Mount Hope, on August 12, 1676.
+King Philip was killed in an attack on his Misery Swamp fortress, near Mount Hope, on August 12, 1676.
 After the ensuing rout, only a remnant of his people were left at large, under two principal chiefs, Tispaquin and Annawan.
 Of these chiefs Annawan was the more important, having been Philip's head captain.
 Though he was an old man at this time, Annawan rallied the surviving warriors and they continued to attack settlers of Swansea and Plymouth, constantly moving their camp to avoid discovery.